Besiki Luka Kutateladze

 Dr. Besiki Luka Kutateladze is an assistant professor in the Department of Criminal Justice.

-Dr. Kutateladze is an internationally recognized expert in the development of performance indicators, and his research has been published in journals such as Criminology, Justice Quarterly, Cardozo Law Review, and Law & Human Behavior.
-His areas of focus include prosecution, inequality, and the rule of law.
+Dr. Kutateladze specializes in performance indicators and prosecutorial discretion.
+He is currently managing three large projects funded by the National Institute of Justice, the MacArthur Foundation, and the Koch Foundation.
+His research has been published in journals such as Criminology, Justice Quarterly, Cardozo Law Review, and Law & Human Behavior.